DragonMage899/MindWeaver/ObsidianNotes/Uni/uni/Cos 333 Programming languages/Book/Chapter 1.md

 **Portability**
 - Ease with which a system can moved between implementations
-- Influenced by degree of standardization
+- Influenced by degree of standardisation

 **Generality****
 - The applicability to a wide range of applications